hc-doc-sparkle/faithl-docsparkle-tfe/website/docs/r/registry_module.html.markdown

 * `module_provider` - The provider of the registry module.
 * `name` - The name of registry module.
 * `organization` - The name of the organization associated with the registry module.
+* `namespace` - The namespace of the module.
+For private modules this is the name of the organization that owns the module.
+* `registry_name` - The registry name of the registry module depicting whether the registry module is private or public.

 ## Import